What is a Lumpectomy?

 What to expect after lumpectomy

-Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.
+Women may choose a lumpectomy over a mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

-However, lumpectomy will change the look and feel of the breast.
-Because some tissue is removed, the breast may be smaller.
-There will also be a scar and some numbness.
+However, a lumpectomy may change the look and feel (sensation) of the breast.
+Because some tissue is removed, the breast may become smaller.
+There will also be some numbness and a scar.
 Ask your health care provider about products that might help reduce the appearance of the scar.

-Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
+Radiation therapy (usually given after a lumpectomy) can also affect the look of the breast.
 It may:

 The look and feel of your breast will continue to change during the first 1-2 years after surgery and radiation therapy.

 When mastectomy may be a better option

-Sometimes, things like the location and size of the tumor make it unlikely a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy (with or without breast reconstruction) may be the better option.
+Sometimes, things like the location and size of the tumor make it unlikely a woman will be happy with the look of her breast after a lumpectomy.
+In these cases, a mastectomy (with or without breast reconstruction) may be the better option.

 Breast reconstruction after lumpectomy

 While not common, a woman may wish to have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.

 These surgeries are complex, so it’s best to meet with a plastic surgeon to discuss your options.